 Acquiring federal disability retirement (FDR) can often be challenging, but it’s not impossible.
 The level of difficulty often depends on the specific circumstances of the applicant and the nature of their disability.

-• Complexity of the application.
-The application process is multifaceted and requires careful attention to detail.
-Any oversight or missing information can result in delays or denial.
+The OPM application process is multifaceted and requires careful attention to detail.
+It’s only too easy to leave out important information or documents.
+However, any oversight or missing information can delay your application processing—or outright denial.

-• Subjectivity.
-Some medical conditions can be somewhat subjective, especially mental and emotional disorders.
-Proving that such conditions are debilitating enough to warrant federal disability retirement can be more challenging than proving the severity of physical ailments.
+Evaluating the impact of a medical condition can be somewhat subjective, especially when it comes to mental and emotional disorders.
+Proving that these conditions are debilitating enough to warrant federal disability retirement can be more challenging than proving the severity of physical ailments.

 Despite these challenges, countless federal employees successfully obtain federal disability retirement every year.
 Proper legal guidance, thorough documentation, and perseverance are essential.